ArabAmerican/Easy-YDNS/README.md

 This is a fork of the YDNS Bash Updater Script found here (https://github.com/ydns/bash-updater)

 The purpose of this simple script is to check and update the IP stored in YDNS to the IP where this script is being run on, so that the hostname (example.ydns.eu) will always connect to the intended network IP.

 In other words, it's a DDNS using YDNS.

 The intent of this fork is to provide a more simplistic method for users who are unfamiliar with Linux to utilize YDNS by attempting to prevent possible errors that may arise.
 This script also only uses IPv4 in case of errors resulting from a lack of IPv6 support.

-Before beginning, you must create an account on https://ydns.io/ and create a host
+Before beginning, you must create an account on https://ydns.io/ and create a host for yourself (example.ydns.eu)

 This script was tested to work on Windows 10 Home (20H2) using Windows Subsystem for Linux under Debian.
 The tutorial below will guide you through installing and creating a proper script to allow you to update YDNS.

-If you are using Ubuntu, Linux Mint, Debian, or another common Linux distrobution, you may skip to step 3
+If you are just using Debian without Windows, you may skip to step 3.
 ## Steps for Windows 10 users

 1) Download and extract the files from the .zip folder, and run the file "InstallLinuxSubsystem.cmd"